Jean Verbrugge

-Jean Verbrugge (16 December 1896 - 7 January 1964) was a Belgian orthopedic surgeon, professor at Ghent University, and the inventor of the Verbrugge forceps as well as other surgical tools.
+Jean Pierre Verbrugge (16 December 1896 - 7 January 1964) was a Belgian orthopedic surgeon, professor at Ghent University, and the inventor of the Verbrugge forceps as well as other surgical tools.
 Early in his career, he was also an accomplished fencer who competed for Belgium at the 1920 and 1928 Summer Olympics.

-Dr. Verbrugge was the author of 175 publications on orthopedic medicine, and President of the Belgian Orthopedic Association three times.
+Dr. Verbrugge authored 175 publications on orthopedic medicine and served as President of the Belgian Orthopedic Association three times.